blade-lang/blade-docs/docs/tutorial/decision-making.markdown

 %> using 1 {
 ..   when 1 break
 .. }
-SyntaxError:
-    File: <repl>, Line: 2
-    Error at 'break': 'break' can only be used in a loop
+SyntaxError at 'break': 'break' can only be used in a loop
+  <repl>:2
 ```

 The using statement also support a `default` case which will be executed if given whenever a match